hannasage/vinyl-db/VINYL_AGENT_MVP_SPEC.md

 - Client supports both single and batch tool calls
 - Proper logging and debugging for MCP operations

-**Prompt 7: Test and validate MCP integration** "Create comprehensive tests for the MCP integration.
-Test tool discovery, execution, error handling, and performance.
-Validate that MCP tools work correctly with the existing vinyl collection database."

-**Acceptance Criteria:**
-- Unit tests exist for MCP server and client
-- Integration tests validate MCP tool execution
-- Performance tests ensure MCP operations are efficient
-- Error scenarios are tested and handled properly
-- MCP tools produce correct results for all operations
-- Backward compatibility with existing functionality
-- Documentation of MCP integration is complete

-**Prompt 8: Update frontend for MCP compatibility** "Update the frontend chat interface to work with the new MCP-based backend.
-Ensure that all existing functionality continues to work while leveraging the benefits of MCP standardization."

-**Acceptance Criteria:**
-- Frontend continues to work with MCP backend
-- Chat interface handles MCP tool responses correctly
-- Error handling works with MCP error formats
-- Loading states and progress indicators work properly
-- Message types and data structures are compatible
-- User experience remains smooth and responsive
-- No breaking changes to existing UI/UX

 ### Phase 6: Enhanced Chat Experience (SAVED FOR LATER)

 **Prompt 6: Add message timestamps and styling**